Fewer travelers head east – that’s why you should.

 Option #1: Serbia: Belgrade

 Step out of the European Union and into a scarier, starker version of history in Belgrade.
 The winding, cobbled streets are beautiful, the old ladies haggle over the price of cucumbers on the street markets, and the clubs rage until dawn.
 But as with much of Europe, there’s a darker side to history here.
 You’ll see at the ancient fortifications, in the city’s museums, and in the bullet holes still visible on some older buildings.
+Take in the top attractions from a sightseeing cruise.

 Option #2: Romania: Transfagarasan Highway